rsmacapinlac/macapinlac.com/source/2024-07-17-planning-a-roadtrip-from-vancouver-to-edmonton-in-a-tesla-model-y.html.md

 Here’s where ABRP lets you customize your trip to suit your level of anxiety.
 These are the settings I used to keep my peace of mind intact:

 - **Arrival at each stop with 25% charge**: This wasn’t just about playing it safe; it was about avoiding a heart attack every time the battery dipped below 20%.
+This setting meant that we spent a little more time charging at each stop to ensure we had a comfortable buffer.
 - **10% battery degradation**: Our Model Y was brand new, so the battery was pristine.
 But I added a 10% degradation just to force the app into giving me a more conservative estimate.
 Better safe than sorry, right?
-- **450kg of extra weight**: Here’s the thing—I wasn’t about to weigh our luggage or, worse, ask Cheryl to step on a scale.
+- **450kg of extra weight**: Here’s the thing — I wasn’t about to weigh our luggage or, worse, ask Cheryl to step on a scale.
 That’s a conversation that would not end well.
 So, I just threw in a nice (high) round number and called it a day.

+The last two adjustements impacted which charging stations were chosen and occassionally affected the speed we travelled.

 I accepted the rest of the default settings.
-With our settings locked in, ABRP mapped out the route, highlighting all the Tesla Superchargers along the way.
+With everything locked in, ABRP mapped out the route, highlighting all the Tesla Superchargers along the way.
 We were ready to hit the road with a plan.

 ## What’s Next: The Road Ahead